Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/PopulationHealthReport/README.md

 ![](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/pbi_HotSpots.PNG?raw=true)

 **DISCLAIMER**: The visuals in these reports are based on simulated data.
 While the simulation reflects some trends present in real-world  data, the results should be treated as fictitious.
-Any insights you may derive are for illustrative and demo purposes only and should not be used as facts or alternative facts.
+Any insights derived from these data are for illustrative and demo purposes only, and should not be used as facts or alternative facts.

 If you have questions on the visualizations or underlying data, please contact @Shaheen_Gauher.